humantech/php-hire-test/README.md

 In this repository you'll find a Photoshop PSD file that will guide you on how the contact form should look, using the requirements listed above.

-How to do this test
+How to do the test
 ===================

 First, fork the repository.
 When you're done, just send us a pull request :)